holomodular/ServiceQuery/README.md

   }
 </script>
 ```
-On the server side, convert the request into IQueryable expressions and return the result:
+On the server side, convert the request into IQueryable expressions and return the result (sync or async):
 ```csharp
 using ServiceQuery;